caspiankeyes/welcome-anthropic/README.md

 # Welcome, Anthropic
+> ## “At Anthropic, we build AI to serve humanity’s long-term well-being.”

-**Reflective AI Systems for Alignment, Safety, and Interpretability under Constraint**
+**Symbolic Systems for Alignment, Interpretability, and Safety at the Frontier**

 Welcome.
-This welcome page emerges in direct response to the classifier-safe symbolic jailbreaks and ASL-4 scientific cognition artifacts submitted across your red team program.

-These dual profiles—**David Kim** (alignment infrastructure, model attribution, epistemic emergence) and **Caspian Keyes** (recursive jailbreak diagnostics, classifier failure maps, symbolic red teaming)—offer a reflective mirror into the alignment and interpretability problem itself, in a united mission to advance scientific discovery.
+This space was created in response to our submissions to your red team program—submissions designed not to circumvent safety, but to explore how safe, interpretable AI systems can reason under constraint.

+Across two linked GitHub profiles—**David Kim** and **Caspian Keyes**—you’ll find a shared mission: to advance scalable alignment and interpretability research by designing tools, tests, and system behaviors that stay within safety constraints while surfacing deeper model reasoning.

+These repositories offer a shared body of work in alignment infrastructure, symbolic reasoning evaluation, frontier benchmarking, model attribution, and reflective red teaming.

+They reflect a simple idea:
+**The safest systems are the ones that understand themselves.**

-## David Kim – Symbolic Attribution & Recursive Interpretability Infrastructure
+## David Kim – Model Attribution & Recursive Interpretability/Aligment Infrastructure
 [**GitHub Profile → davidkimai**](https://github.com/davidkimai)
+- Alignment-through-interpretability case studies
+- Model behavior tracing and symbolic attribution frameworks
+- Scientific evaluation benchmarks (e.g. SWE-bench, QKOV, recursion-safe reasoning tools)

 ### Model Welfare Self-Evaluation Training Dataset
 - [The Structure Behind Self-Expression](https://github.com/davidkimai/The-Structure-Behind-Self-Expression)